Digital Marketing is currently the key ally of companies that want to establish or expand their presence on the Internet.

 Besides centralizing the most relevant information about your business, you can use the portal for developing a blog, which is key to attracting and nurturing leads.

-Therefore, one of the most important Digital Marketing metrics is Total Site Visits, which, as the name indicates, measures the overall number of visitors on your website.
-This is an indicator that should be carefully observed.
+Therefore, one of the most important Digital Marketing metrics is Total Site Visits, which, as the name indicates, measures the overall number of visitors to your website.

 In the ideal scenario, Total Site Visits should present stable growth from week to week.